What are the proper requirements for truck drivers to certify their fitness? Are the federal mandates too strict or lax?

 As part of the Motor Carrier Safety Improvement Act, the Federal Motor Carrier Safety Administration (FMCSA) amended the Federal Motor Carrier Safety Regulations (FMCSRs) to require commercial driver’s license (CDL) holders, subject to the physical qualification requirements of the FMCSRs, to provide a current copy of their Medical Examiner’s Certificate to their state driver licensing agency.

 The new Federal regulations also require commercial drivers to self-certify the type of driving in which they operate or expect to operate.
 Commercial drivers are required to certify using PennDOT’s Self-Certification Form (DL-11CD), which can be obtained via the link below.
 This link below contains information and instructions to become compliant with these regulations.

-If you or a loved one are seriously injured in a Pennsylvania tractor trailer accident accident because a truck driver contact an experienced Pennsylvania truck accident lawyerat Schmidt Kramer.
-We can answer any questions or concerns you have about a Central Pennsylvania truck accident in Lancaster, Harrisburg, Camp Hill, hershey, Lebanon and all of Central Pennsylvania.
+If you or a loved one are seriously injured in a Pennsylvania tractor trailer accident accident because a truck driver contact an experienced Harrisburg truck accident lawyer at Schmidt Kramer.
+We can answer any questions or concerns you have about a Central Pennsylvania truck accident in Lancaster, Harrisburg, Camp Hill, Hershey, Lebanon and all of Central Pennsylvania.

 The toll-free number is (717) 888-8888 and the case evaluation is free.
 Alternatively, you may wish to download a free copy of our book Who Pays the Bills When You Are Injured in an Automobile Accident? for additional information.